 Hai Van Pass Motorcycle Tour

 Motorvina provided me with a partially complimentary motorcycle tour from Hue to Hoi An which I’ve reviewed below.
-Read our full Product Review Disclosure here.
+Read more in our full Product Review Disclosure.

 MotorVina offers motorcycle rental and guided tours (both self-drive or pillion) from Hue to Hoi An.
 The tour I took was riding pillion with an English speaking guide and included a helmet, fuel, and transfer for my main bag to my hotel in Hoi An.

 Arrival in Hue and Finding the Motorvina Office

 MotorVina can collect you from your accommodation in Hue for their tours, but as I arrived off a very early bus from Phong Nha-Ke Bang I decided to find my own way to the office.
 When I got there, they gave me a short time to rest then passed me a disclaimer form to read and sign – standard for any activity that involves some risk.